schottsfired/cjp-demo-environment/README.md

 * ``docker-service`` (over tcp)

 When executing a ``docker`` command on these services, containers will spawn from the host docker engine (view with ``docker ps``).
 This magic is provided by Docker socket volume mapping, see ``-v /var/run/docker.sock:/var/run/docker.sock`` in ``docker-compose.yml``.

+## Pro tips

+* You can restart services with e.g.:

+        docker-compose restart cje-test

+    See `` docker-compose.yml `` for list of available services

+* Use ⌃+c to stop the environment, or better, use:

+      docker-compose down

+* Open an interactive terminal on a container (service) with:

+      docker exec -it <serviceName> bash

+* Or run a command on a container immediately, e.g. to ping another container:

+      docker exec -it <serviceName> ping cjp.proxy